Thalaivar/roslab/readme.md

   roslaunch rrbot_control rrbot_control.launch
 ```

-Run the main exploration file
+Run the main exploration file in a new terminal
 ```bash
   python explore.py
 ```